Seal of Dane County County of Dane

 Translate

-Dane County Department of Waste & Renewables
+Dane County Waste & Renewables

 Under Wisconsin law, yard materials including leaves, grass clippings and small pieces of brush/branches are prohibited from disposal in landfills.
 Composting at home is a great way to manage your yard waste and household food items.
 There are many resources available to help you compost at home and the finished material is a great source of microorganisms and nutrients for your lawn and gardens.